localstack/docs/content/en/user-guide/aws/codebuild/index.md

 ### Create the build project

 We now need to create a build project, containing all the information about how to run a build, where to get the source code, and where to place the output.

-You can use the CLI to generate the skeleton of the create build request, which you can later adapt.
+You can use the CLI to generate the skeleton of the `CreateBuild` request, which you can later modify.
 Save the output of the following command to a file named `create-project.json`.

 {{< command >}}